 - 11. The driver should have no sexual contact or be sexually explicit either physically or verbally towards passengers they are transporting.
 The driver shall at all times ensure that the hirer/passenger is cared for and must not knowingly put them in any position that could lead them into any physical or moral danger.
 Any suspicious behaviour or circumstances must be reported to a relevant authority, e.g. Police, Children's Services or Licensing Officers. - 12.
 Private Hire Drivers should take no part in the booking procedure between the customer and the Private Hire Operator.
 This includes supplying a customer with a communication device, i.e. mobile phone, computer device so they can make a booking with the Operator. - 13.
 The Private Hire Driver shall only work for the Operator(s) they have listed on their application form.
 If they change Operator, they should inform the Licensing Authority within 5 working days. - 14.
-Once a Private Hire Driver has accepted a job from a Licenced Private Hire Operator they are not permitted to cancel the job unless they have a reasonable excuse or are instructed to do so by the Private Hire Operator.
-The driver is required to notify the Private Hire Operator of the reasonable excuse at the time of cancelling the Job.
+Conduct relating to illegally plying or standing for hire - The licensee shall ensure that the passenger(s) entering the vehicle is/are the correct person(s) for whom the vehicle has been pre-booked.